 - 5.3.1 Cylinder bore diameter must be 80mm (+/- 0.1mm). - 5.3.2 The crankshaft centre line must lie on the car centre line and 90mm (+/-0.5mm) above the reference plane.
 The power unit may only transmit torque to the gearbox by means of a single output shaft that must be co-axial with the crankshaft.
-The output shaft must rotate clockwise when viewed from the front of the car. - 5.3.3 Valve stem diameter must not be less than 5mm. - 5.3.4 All elements of the power unit specified in the relevant column of the table in Appendix 2 of these regulations must be installed in the union of the volumes that exist between two vertical planes normal to the car centre line separated by 700mm and in a box 150mm long, 250mm wide and 800mm high which lies symmetrically about the car centre line immediately ahead of the front vertical plane. - 5.3.5 Power unit mountings may only comprise six M12 studs for connection to the survival cell and six M12 studs for connection to the transmission.
-All studs must be used and may be fitted on the survival cell, power unit or transmission.
-The installed end of the studs must be M12 and the free end may be a different diameter.
+The output shaft must rotate clockwise when viewed from the front of the car. - 5.3.3 Valve stem diameter must not be less than 5mm. - 5.3.4 The power unit must be installed in the union of the volumes that exist between two vertical planes normal to the car centre line separated by 700mm and in a box 150mm long, 250mm wide and 800mm high which lies symmetrically about the car centre line immediately ahead of the front vertical plane. - 5.3.5 Power unit mountings may only comprise six M12 studs for connection to the survival cell and six M12 studs for connection to the transmission.